Glossary of useful terms and definitions

 Australian Bankers' Association.
-The ABA is the national organization of licensed banks in Australia.
+The ABA is the national organisation of licensed banks in Australia.

 The option to make higher repayments to pay off the loan faster.

 To agree to the terms of an offer or contract.

 Account keeping fees are charged to cover or partially cover the lender's internal costs of administering the account.

 The amount of loan interest that has already occurred but not yet due for payment.